chtrembl/azure-cloud/petstore/09-configure-apim-in-front-of-petstoreservice/README.md

 Test out the API as a consuming/subscribed developer using one of your Subscription keys seen above against your Gateway URL.

-Make a GET request 5 times within 30 seconds to https://azurepetstoreapim.azure-api.net/v2/pet/findByStatus?status=available&subscription-key=....
+Make a GET request 5 times within 30 seconds to https://azurepetstoreapim.azure-api.net/v2/pet/findByStatus?status=available once again through just as you did earlier with the test and you'll see the rate limit policy take effect.

 > 📝 Please Note, use your Gateway URL